 The Community Farm was developed in 2011 on 600 acres of company-owned land.
 The Farm is an agricultural resource made available to the community to use and to generate profits on a “user-pays/user benefits” basis.
 This provides an alternative means of fundraising to traditional donations and sponsorships and allows community groups to work together in a grain-growing enterprise, on Karara-provided land, to achieve positive outcomes for the community.

-Applications to use the Community Farm are submitted annually by community groups.
+Applications to use the Community Farm are submitted annually by community .
 The right to use the Farm each season is awarded by Karara after careful review of the merit and potential community benefit/impacts in each application.
-This innovative community partnership approach to fundraising has so far generated more than AUD $500,000 in funding for community projects.
+This innovative community partnership approach to fundraising has so far generated $645,000 in funding for community projects.

-Funds raised are seasonally dependent and distributed to areas where funding is difficult.
-Recent successful outcomes are shown below.
+Funds raised are seasonally dependent and distributed to areas where obtaining funding is otherwise difficult.
+Past beneficiaries are shown below.